prentiss04/RPD_Accident_ML/README.md

 ## Technologies, languages, tools, and algorithms used throughout the project
 - Database Storage: AWS Postgres RDS
-- Program to Extract, Transform and Load and Query data: Pyspark and Psycopg2 for Postgres connectivity
+- Program to Extract, Transform, Load and Query data: Pyspark and Psycopg2 for Postgres connectivity
 - Python Machine Learning algorithms for classification: Oversampling, Decision Tree Classifier, Tested and rejected Neural Network and Logistic Regression
 - Tableau for Analysis and Visualization